Naman1997/wireguard-k8s-ingress/README.md

 ## Objective

-The basic idea is to have an encrypted tunnel for exposing ports from your kubernetes cluster through a VPS.
-This solves a couple issues that I would wanted to solve:
+The objective of this project is to create an encrypted tunnel for exposing services on your kubernetes cluster through a VPS.
+This solves a couple issues for home-labs:
-- Minimal cost for a cluster: You can self-host the expensive part of the infa and just rent an extremely cheap VPS to pass through the traffic
+- Minimal cost for a cluster: You can self-host the expensive part of the infastructure and just rent an extremely cheap/free VPS to pass through the traffic
 - No need to worry about MITM between the proxy and VPS: Encryted communication using WireGuard
-- No need to open ports in your personal firewall which is generally required when exposing local resources
+- No need to open ports on your router which is generally required when exposing local services
 - Simplified installation: This script takes around 20 minutes to configure everything assuming you're on a brand new VMs

-## What this might be a bad idea for?

-This depends a lot on the server configuration and the bandwidth limits.
-However, as a general rule of thumb, this may be a bad idea for any bandwidth heavy websites that you may want to expose.

-The total latency a client will experience will be the sum of the following:
-- The latency between the proxy vm and the VPS
-- The latency between the client and the VPS

-If let's say, the proxy VM, VPS and Client are in different countries, then this latency will be significant.
-If all of them are in the same country, but the internet connection for any VM is capped at lets say 1 Mbps, then there will be bandwidth limitations.

 ## Prerequisites

 - A small cloud VPS with a public ip - this will act as the gateway for all traffic
-- A local proxy VM that connects to the cloud VPS over WireGuard
+- A proxy VM that will connect to the cloud VPS over WireGuard
+- Both the VPS as well as the cloud VM need to be running Debian or it's derivatives like Ubuntu
-- A kubernetes cluster running in the same subnet as the proxy vm
+- A kubernetes cluster running in the same subnet as the proxy VM
 - The host that runs this script needs to have access to the kubernetes cluster using kubectl and helm
 - The host that runs this script should have passwordless SSH access into both the proxy VM as well as the VPS
 - The CIDR 10.20.0.0/24 should be available on both the VPS and the proxy VM

 ## How to install

-#### Optional Steps
+### Optional Steps

-I would recommend to run the following in order to save yourself some time.
-Although these commands are present in the playbook, you may want to run them because the ansible output does not stream the current state - which means you may have to wait for a bit for these commands to finish.
+I would recommend to run the following commands.
+Although these commands are present in the playbook, you may want to run them because the ansible output does not stream the progress.

 ```
 # On the cloud VPS